lorenzo-stoakes/linux-vm-notes/sections/page-tables.md

 #define PTRS_PER_PTE    512
 ```

-* And so we can now visualise what an given example address actually represents:
+* And so we can now visualise what a given example address actually represents:

 ```
     6         5         4         3         2         1